Blubberli/nlpforSocialInteractions/graded_assignment/readme.md

 - you can work individually or in teams of 2 people.
 - Decide on your task until Tuesday, December 16th.
 Write me an e-mail with your decision, if you decide for variation on Reddit, specify the subreddits.
 If you work in a team let me know the names of your team members.

+### (More) Feature Extraction Tools
+- LFTK (https://lftk.readthedocs.io/en/latest/): we used this, can extract part of speech patterns and metrics of lexical variation and readability
+- Elfen (https://elfen.readthedocs.io/en/latest/feature_overview.html): can also extract psycholinguistic and sentiment or emotion features (e.g., valence/arousal/dominance, emotion-related words)

 ### Requirements / Notes on the Grading

 - You need to submit a PDF file of your report.
 Minimum 4 pages, maximum 8 pages